oslabs-beta/LatchQL/README.md

 import { LatchQL, jwtController } from "latchql";
 ```

-Implment jwtController.setJwt middleware in your authentication step.
+Implement jwtController.setJwt middleware in your authentication step.
 You will need to pass the username and the selected authorization level of a given user to the jwtController.setJwt middleware via res.locals.username and res.locals.authLevel

 ```js
 app.post("/login", authSet, jwtController.setJwt, (req, res) => {